GAsNA/la-taverniere/README.md

 For commands, the bot uses interactions (slash commands).

 - [ ]  Announcement for newly posted youtube videos and youtube live (for one youtube channel)
-- [x]  Blacklist command to add a person's id and a reason (with date) to a chan
+- [x]  Blacklist command to add a person's id and a reason (with date) to a chan - admins only
-    - Miss pivileged
 - [ ]  Message when a kick or ban is detected + add in blacklist when ban
 - [x]  Log message for each bot action